 What is involved?

-Through three face-to-face Work Group meeting days (or equivalent), participating teachers will develop their practice to further embed the appropriate and effective use of technology in the study of the linear A level Mathematics, and to champion the use of technology within their own mathematics department.
+Through three face-to-face Work Group meetings, participating teachers will develop their practice to further embed the appropriate and effective use of technology in the study of the linear A level Mathematics, and to champion the use of technology within their own mathematics department.

 Participant teachers will increase their confidence to further develop their own technology skills and further embed the appropriate and effective use of technology in their lessons.
 Colleagues in the participant teachers’ schools will benefit from this increased confidence and knowledge through the technology champion role.